wincent/corpus/HACKING.md

   (based on search terms) has been applied.
 - `NotesSelectionStore`: Reflects the (possibly empty) subset of notes from the `FilteredNotesStore` that is currently selected.
-- `FocusStore`: Tracks focus within the application between the three main areas of the UI (`OmniBar.react` across the top of the window, `NoteList.react` on the left side, and `Note.react` on the right side).
 - `NoteAnimationStore`: Tracks note animations ("bubbling" within `NoteList.react`).